arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ```
 <!--- KNIT example-option-03.kt -->

-We can solve this in two ways, one is by restricting `A` to have an upperbound of `Any` instead,
+We can solve this in two ways.
+One is by restricting `A` to have an upperbound of `Any` instead,
 but then we limit this function to only work with non-nullable types.

 ```kotlin